sleeprite/rudis/docs/src/index.md

       Our Team
     </template>
     <template #lead>
-      The development of Rudis is guided by an international team, some of whom have chosen to be featured below.
+      The development of VitePress is guided by an international team, some of whom have chosen to be featured below.
     </template>
   </VPTeamPageTitle>